SH1W4/WinDiagKit/SECURITY.md

 ### Security Best Practices

-When using WinDiagKit:
+When using Orbit-DevOps:

 1. **Environment Variables**: Store sensitive tokens in environment variables, never in code
 2. **File Permissions**: Ensure proper file permissions on configuration files
 3. **Network Security**: Use HTTPS for all API communications
-4. **Regular Updates**: Keep WinDiagKit and its dependencies updated
+4. **Regular Updates**: Keep Orbit-DevOps and its dependencies updated
 5. **Audit Logs**: Monitor sync operations and access patterns

 ### Security Contacts